-- \star Magazines on file may be checked out for one week period - May be renewed for another week unless in demand. - 3.
-Newspapers - i.
+3. Newspapers

+- i.
 Back issues will be kept on file for one month. - ii.
-Students may cut out articles or pictures for class use from newspapers on file. - 4.
-Vertical File - i.
+Students may cut out articles or pictures for class use from newspapers on file.

+4. Vertical File

+- i.
 Vertical file materials may be checked out on the computer for two weeks. - ii.
 Materials may be checked out for two weeks. - 5.
 Other audio visual materials - i.
-Audio visual materials may be checked out by the student with permission from the librarian, principal, or teacher. - ii.
+Audio visual materials may be checked out by the student with

+- permission from the librarian, principal, or teacher. - ii.
 Audio visual materials may be checked out overnight only unless permission is obtained to keep the material longer. - (a) Overdue policy - 1.
-Overdue books and materials will be posted on the bulletin board in the main hall on the first school day of the week. - 2.
-After two days' notice, the penalty of overdue books and materials is the loss of free time before school and noon time. - (c) Materials Not Checked Out - 1.
+Overdue books and materials will be posted. on the bulletin board in the main hall on the first school day of the week.
+Students will have time during seminar of the first school day of the week to take care of any overdue materials.
+If not resolved by the second day of the week, students may be required to attend regular seminar the rest of the week. - (c) Materials Not Checked Out - 1.
 A student found in the possession of books and materials that have not been checked out from the library will lose free time during noon for ten consecutive days (or its equivalent).